Learn Confetti

 Any printable character can be escaped by writing a backslash in front of it.
 Most characters do not need to be escaped, but special characters do.
 For example, semicolons and quotation marks have special meaning in Confetti, and so they must be escaped if they are to be interpreted as part of an argument.

-The following snippet escapes two quotation mark characters in a quoted argument.
-Here, the directive consists of two arguments: message and Say "Hi" to the guests.
+The following example escapes two quotation mark characters in a quoted argument.

 message "Say \"Hi\" to the guests"